Alliance Activities : Councils : Identity Council

 - Maintaining an active, public voice on identity topics, promoting the positive aspects of identity technology solutions and responding to reports that contain misinformation about identity technology.

-Identity Council Resources
+Identity Council Resources and Publications

 Assurance Levels Overview and Recommendations, Smart Card Alliance Identity Council position paper, March 2010